-Standard Nursery Practice Containers (SNC) shall conform to the recommended specification in the American Standard for Nursery Stock (ANSI Z60.1-2014).
+Standard Nursery Containers shall conform to the recommended specification in the American Standard for Nursery Stock (ANSI Z60.1-2014).
 For minimum plant requirements of height or width as appropriate for the specified species type see the Plant List on the drawings.
-SNC classifications shall have the following properties:
+Standard nursery container classifications shall have the following properties: